kamerk22/ohdear-js-sdk/docs/guide/README.md

 # {{$page.title}}

-The OhDear Node library provides convenient models and methods to access the OhDear API from applications written in server-side JavaScript.
+The OhDear Node library provides convenient models and methods to access the OhDear API from applications written in JavaScript.

 Before moving forword we suggest you to checkout [OhDear REST API](https://ohdear.app/docs/api/introduction) documentation.
 It'll help you get better understanding.